 Share directly with users

-The author publishes the app and installs it.
-The author must install the app so it has access to the report URL that's used for embedding in SharePoint Online.
+Publish the app and install it.
+You must install the app so it has access to the report URL that's used for embedding in SharePoint Online.

-All end users need to install the app too.
+All end users need to install the app, too.
 You can also use the Install app automatically feature.
-You can enable this feature in the Power BI admin portal, so the app is pre-installed for end users.
+In the Power BI admin portal, admins can enable pushing apps, so the app is pre-installed for end users.

-The author opens the app and goes to the report.
+Open the app and go to the report.

 Create a new team site in SharePoint Online.

 Add the previously copied report URL to the Power BI web part.

 Add all end users and/or groups who are going to consume the data on the SharePoint Online page and in the Power BI app you created.

 To see the report on the SharePoint page, users or groups need access to both the SharePoint Online page and the report in the Power BI app.